Generally speaking, when a customer comes into a store and asks for ceramic, they are usually looking to buy porcelain.

 For instance, porcelain plates are thinner and more translucent with a more brilliant finish.

-Non-porcelain ceramics plates can look less fine, with shapes that are not as ambitious and that normally require a little less work.
+Non-porcelain ceramic plates can look less fine, with shapes that are not as ambitious and that normally require a little less work.

 To learn more about the history and characteristics of Meissen porcelain, check out our blog post about the iconic manufacturer.

 'Biscuit' de Sèvres is the name given to porcelain sculptures that are deliberately left in a cooked "biscuit" state without enamel, glaze, or decoration, thus giving them the appearance of marble.

 It was the Meissen manufactory in Saxony that first produced painted porcelain sculptures for table decoration,